cse403RollBuddy/Main/README.md

 Major Features:

 1. Create a character and populate necessary numeric fields during creation (or import info); character info persists across sessions.
+2. Load a previously created character.
+3. Update numbers upon certain events (e.g. gaining experience points or gold or taking damage).
-2. Level up a character, updating stats, abilities, and dice modifiers as appropriate
+4. Level up a character when enough experience points are earned, and then updating stats, abilities, and dice modifiers as appropriate.
-3. Perform combat rolls, including saving throws, AC checks, to-hit rolls, and damage rolls, all with appropriate dice and modifiers.
-4. Perform ability check dice rolls with appropriate dice and modifiers.
+5. Perform ability check dice rolls with appropriate dice and modifiers.
-5. Perform spell rolls, including spell checks and spell damage, with appropriate dice and modifiers.

 Stretch Goals:

-1. Update numbers upon certain events (e.g. - gaining experience or gold, taking damage, receive a buff/debuff)
-2. Save multiple characters
-3. New to D&D vs Power User interface
+1. Perform combat rolls, including saving throws, AC checks, to-hit rolls, and damage rolls, all with appropriate dice and modifiers.
+2. Perform spell rolls, including spell checks and spell damage, with appropriate dice and modifiers.
+3. Create new characters viea importing data from a properly formatted file.
+4. Apply a temporary buff/debuff to a character that temporarily modifies stat values and affects dice rolls.
+5. Provide different interfaces for new players (with more tips and background info) vs. experienced players.

 ## Layout of the repository